 Natural lighting will always look the best, so work with what you have (unless you want to spend money on professional lights or one of those reflector things… I mean, that is also an option).

-I live in the middle of a forest where it’s constantly raining, so I’m usually working with really poor lighting.
+I live in the middle of a forest, so I’m usually working with really poor lighting.

 Sometimes shadows aren’t avoidable, but it REALLY helps to get one of those cheap pieces of foam board (or even a white piece of paper) and bounce a little light back on the books.

-For the picture above, I weighed down some pages and then shoved stuff under the sides of other books in order to get everything to lay flat.
-And one last tip for a busy schedule is to take a bunch of pictures at one time and then post them over the course of a week.
+If you have a busy schedule, it’s helpful to take a bunch of pictures at one time and then post them over the course of a week.

 Also, don’t feel limited if you only have a few books!
 There’s so much you can do with all of the pages, the edges, the title page, the spines, etc. You could easily have an entire bookstagram account with just 5 books.
-A lot of people have a theme (which is awesome and I’m super impressed), but I mostly just stick with the same few backgrounds and filter in order to create a little coherence.
+A lot of people have a theme (which is awesome and I’m super impressed), but I mostly just stick with the same filter to create some basic coherence.

 Otherwise check out what other bookstagrammers are doing and don’t judge yourself too much!
-My account could be improved a million different ways, but in the end it’s mostly about sharing your love for books — have fun! 🙂
+My account could be improved a million different ways, but in the end it’s a learning process and is mostly about sharing your love for books — have fun! 🙂

 Here’s a list of some of my favorite bookstagram accounts!